Sapporo Clock Tower

-Sapporo Clock Tower (札幌時計台, Sapporo Tokeidai) is a wooden structure and tourist attraction, located at North 1 West 2, Chūō-ku, Sapporo, the largest city on the island of Hokkaidō, Japan.
+Sapporo Clock Tower (札幌時計台, Sapporo Tokeidai) is a wooden structure and tourist attraction located at North 1 West 2, Chūō-ku, Sapporo, the largest city on the island of Hokkaidō, Japan.
 As of 2021, this tower is the oldest clock tower in Japan.

 The building is of American design and is one of the few surviving Western-style buildings in Sapporo, a city developed in the 1870s with assistance from the American government.
 It is known by many as the symbol of the city and is a main feature of almost all domestic and international tours of Sapporo.
 The clock after which it is named continues to run and keep time, and the chimes can be heard every hour.

 History

 The tower was built in 1878, and is all that remains of the drill hall of the former Sapporo Agricultural College (now Hokkaido University).
 The building was one of the earliest to be built in Sapporo, which was chosen as the new administrative center of Hokkaidō in 1868, the officially recognized year celebrated as the "birth" of the city.

-Currently, this is the oldest building standing in Sapporo.
+It is the oldest building standing in Sapporo, and the oldest clock tower in Japan.

-The clock was installed in July 1881 by E. Howard & Co. (headed by a co-founder of what would eventually become the Waltham Watch Company) of Boston, Massachusetts, USA.
-And, the clock tower was used on 12 August 1881 for the first time in Japan.
+The clock was installed in July 1881 by E. Howard & Co. (headed by a co-founder of what would eventually become the Waltham Watch Company) of Boston, Massachusetts, US., and was used on 12 August 1881.

 In 1970, Sapporo Clock Tower was designated an Important Cultural Property, and certified as Mechanical Engineering Heritage of Japan in 2009.

-Shinkorō (Ja辰鼓楼) located Toyooka, Hyogo was installed in 1881 as a clock tower, so the tower had been the oldest clock tower of Japan, had been identical with Sapporo Clock Tower.
-But, Shinkorō was actually commenced using on 8 September 1881.
-Therefore, the tower is the second oldest clock tower in Japan.
+Another tower, Shinkorō (Ja辰鼓楼) located in Toyooka, Hyogo, was built in 1871 but was initially used to keep time via drum beats.
+It was not used as a clock tower until 8 September 1881.

-As a result, only Sapporo Clock Tower is the oldest clock tower in Japan.